-The market was valued USD 65.10 billion in 2016 and is projected to reach USD 94.38 billion by 2022, at a CAGR of 6.36% during the forecast period, from 2017 to 2022.
+The global pharmaceutical contract manufacturing market was valued at USD 92.314 billion in 2017.
+This market is expected to reach USD 146.41 billion by 2023, at a CAGR of 8.08% during the forecast period (2018-2023).

 Owing to the growing demand for generic medicines and biologics, capital-intensive nature of the business, and complex manufacturing requirements, many pharmaceutical companies have identified the potential profitability in contracting with a CMO (contract manufacturing outsourcing) for both clinical and commercial stage manufacturing.
 Moreover, the pharmaceutical companies have been directing their priorities toward the core areas of competency, and hence, prefer not to dispense available resources, expertise, and technology on formulating the final dose of medicines.
 The biggest factor driving the growth of CMOs in the pharmaceutical industry is the growing need for state-of-the-art processes and production technologies, which have proven highly effective in meeting regulatory requirements.
 However, factors, such as stringent regulations and high logistics costs are restraining the market.

 Greater technological complexity in drug development and greater specificity in disease targets have helped raise average R&D costs, as firms now identify drugs with particular molecular characteristics as opposed to using trial-and-error methods to find compounds that work in some desired way.
 A major stake of R&D investments, as well as capacity expansions, are likely in the injectable and sterile liquid dose formulations segment.
 Small biotech firms get access to specialized knowledge and resources, which help them expedite their R&D activities.
 Thus, CRO/CMOs are able to leverage their expertise, owing to their R&D and complex manufacturing capabilities, to fill the needs of the large generic, big pharmaceutical and biotech companies.